astropy/astropy/docs/development/docguide.rst

 * Docstrings must be provided for all public classes, methods, and functions.

-* Docstrings will be incorporated into the documentation using a version of numpydoc included with AstroPy, and should follow the NumPy_/SciPy_ docstring standards, included below.
+* Docstrings will be incorporated into the documentation using a version of numpydoc included with Astropy, and should follow the NumPy_/SciPy_ docstring standards, included below.

 * Examples and/or tutorials are strongly encouraged for typical use-cases of a